kolunmi/gtk-crusader-village/README.md

 sudo ninja -C build install # Optional installation
 ```

-## This is a WIP

-Most functionality is finished, however.

-## Acknowledgments

-`src/gtk-crusader-village-util-bin.c` and the theme portal client in `src/gtk-crusader-village-application.c` were taken from [libadwaita](https://gitlab.gnome.org/GNOME/libadwaita).

-All assets or ideas originating from the original Stronghold Crusader game in this repo are indicated as such and belong to [Firefly Studios](https://fireflyworlds.com/).
-See `src/shc-data/`.
-Thanks for creating such an amazing game!

----

 ## Getting Started (Windows)

 Choose one of the following methods to run the application on Windows.